imor/mini-lsm/mini-lsm-book/src/week2-07-snacks.md

 We will do a per-record checksum in the write-ahead log.
 To do this, you have two choices:

-* Generate a buffer of the key-value record, and use `crc32fast::hash` to compute the checksum at once.
+- Generate a buffer of the key-value record, and use `crc32fast::hash` to compute the checksum at once.
-* Write one field at a time (e.g., key length, key slice), and use a `crc32fast::Hasher` to compute the checksum incrementally on each field.
+- Write one field at a time (such as key length, key slice), and use a `crc32fast::Hasher` to compute the checksum incrementally on each field.

-This is up to your choice and you will need to *choose your own adventure*.
-Both method should produce exactly the same result, as long as you handle little endian / big endian correctly.
+This is up to your choice and you will need to _choose your own adventure_.
+Both methods should produce exactly the same result, as long as you handle little endian / big endian correctly.
 The new WAL encoding should be like:

 ```
 | key_len | key | value_len | value | checksum |